 Like his father before him, Mr. Rosen is actively involved in thoroughbred horse racing.
 With a significant racing and breeding operation in Europe and the United States, Mr. Rosen is passionate about the industry and committed to its future.

 From 1985 to 2002, Mr. Russo was in private practice, handing business- and criminal-related matters with a concentration in real estate.
 From 1983 to 1985, he served as an Assistant District Attorney with the Queens District Attorney’s Office.

-Joseph Spinelli is Managing Director in the Global Investigations and Compliance Practice, and serves as Global Leader of the Anti-Bribery & Corruption Practice at Navigant Consulting.
-Appointed in 1986, he spent eight years as New York State’s first ever Inspector General, leading fraud, abuse, waste and corruption investigations for all New York State agencies and authorities.
-Prior to his appointment as Inspector General, Mr. Spinelli served as a Special Agent for the Federal Bureau of Investigation in both the New York and New Haven field offices.
-Mr. Spinelli also served as an Independent Fiscal Monitor during the post-Sept.
-11 recovery effort at the World Trade Center, with investigative, compliance and monitoring responsibilities.
+From 1986 to 1994, Mr. Spinelli was New York State’s first-ever Inspector General, leading investigations into fraud, abuse, waste and corruption for all New York State agencies and authorities.
+Previously, he served as a Special Agent for the Federal Bureau of Investigation in both the New York and New Haven field offices; and also as an Independent Fiscal Monitor during the post-Sept.
+11, 2001 recovery effort at the World Trade Center, with investigative, compliance and monitoring responsibilities.